CPPO: Contrastive Perception Policy Optimization for VLM Agents: Limitations

 \section{Limitations}

 This work has several limitations that should be addressed in future research.
 First, due to our computational constraints, we did experiments up to 3B and 7B models.
 Exploring larger VLMs, such as 72B models, is an important direction for future work.
-Second, our evaluation was limited to Qwen2.5-VL baselines; extending the analysis to other baselines, such as InternVL \citep{chen2024internvl}, would provide a more comprehensive comparison.
-Finally, while we demonstrated the effectiveness of CPPO using 40K training samples, future studies should investigate large-scale training with substantially larger datasets.
+Second, our evaluation was limited to Qwen2.5-VL baselines; extending the analysis to other baselines, such as InternVL \cite{chen2024internvl}, would provide a more comprehensive comparison.
+While we demonstrated the effectiveness of CPPO using 40K training samples, future studies should investigate large-scale training with substantially larger datasets.
+Finally, our experiments target standard multimodal reasoning benchmarks; we did not yet evaluate CPPO-trained policies inside actual agent harnesses (web/computer-use environments, robotic-style perception loops).
+We hypothesize that the improvements in visual grounding will translate into reduced hallucinated actions in such settings, but leave that empirical evaluation to future work.